-It has been my privilege and pleasure to complete many Intuitive Readings for babies before birth, and in so doing, to facilitate pre-birth communication between a mother and her child.
+It has been my privilege and pleasure to complete many sessions for babies before birth, and in so doing, to facilitate pre-birth communication between a mother and her child.

 Such pre-birth communication is always moving because both mother and child are so present with each other, and by present I mean that each is giving their full attention and feeling to the other.

 Some communication, though, clearly is quite dramatic and such was the case with a Reading I completed for Emma about twelve years ago.

 I had completed many sessions for Emma throughout her mother’s pregnancy.
 Each one confirmed that Emma was happy, feeling her mother’s love, and with each month, more and ready to come into the world.

 So it came as a complete shock when, at the very end of the pregnancy, she asked,

 “Am I going to die?”